Perez-AlmendrosC/pre-training_for_PCL_detection/README.md

 - Train adapter on selected task (in data folder) --> pretrain_adapter.py

 2. Use either the model finetuned on the auxiliary task or add the pre-trained adapter to a pre-trained language model to fine-tune and test on PCL detection.
 Note that PCL data is only available under request (see https://github.com/Perez-AlmendrosC/dontpatronizeme).
 - Use the file binary_dpm.py or multilabel_dpm.py to re-finetune and test the new models on PCL detection (binary) and categorization (multilabel), where you can either add the pre-trained adapter or inizialize the model from its pre-finetuned version on the selected auxiliary task.
+Note that for multilabel classification in this specific setting, we do not include negative examples of PCL, so the number of negative examples (times_negs in the arguments) has to be set to 0.

 ### Citation